Housing

 Building More Affordable and Quality Housing

-Additionally, Rep. Larson has taken efforts to support affordable housing projects in the district, securing $1.6 million in direct funding to assist with the construction of the Mallory View affordable housing complex in Barkhamsted.
+In 2024, Rep. Larson secured $1.6 million in direct funding to assist with the construction of the Mallory View affordable housing complex in Barkhamsted, allowing for the creation of the town’s first affordable housing project.

 A lifelong advocate for those in need, Rep. Larson remains committed to ensuring that every resident of the district finds a quality home to call their own.